rozdolsky33/toolkit/README.md

 ### Tools

 The `Tools` struct is used to instantiate the toolkit.
-This struct holds configuration for file uploads.
+This struct holds configuration for file uploads and JSON operations.

 - `MaxFileSize int`: Maximum allowed file size for uploads (in bytes).
 - `AllowedFileTypes []string`: List of allowed file MIME types for validation.
+- `MaxJSONSize int`: Maximum allowed JSON size in bytes.
+- `AllowUnknownFields bool`: Flag to allow unknown JSON fields.

 ### UploadedFile

 The `UploadedFile` struct holds information about the uploaded files.

-- `NameFileName string`: The name of the file saved on the server.
+- `NewFileName string`: The name of the file saved on the server.
 - `OriginalFileName string`: The original name of the uploaded file.
 - `FileSize int64`: The size of the uploaded file in bytes.

+### JSONResponse

+The `JSONResponse` struct is used to format JSON responses.

+- `Error bool`: Indicates if the response is an error.
+- `Message string`: The message to be included in the response.
+- `Data interface{}`: Optional data payload.

 ## Methods